 Predator-prey systems have surprising qualities.
 You might think that reducing predators would help the prey, but that’s not always true.
 We can see this in our online model of a 3-way ecology (some microbials really act like this).
 Here’s the same model in Python.
 Also, there are three variants of the common side-blotched lizard that co-exist competitively in a 3-way ecology, much like a collective rock-paper-scissors.

 The most familiar predator-prey models are 2-way, like lynx-rabbit, wolf-sheep.
 Let’s look at some hidden patterns in a wolf-elk ecology.
 Taking a bird’s-eye view, we will discover elk and wolves take turns rising and falling in number, and the hidden role of grass in this elk-wolf ecology.
 You can dive into a predator-prey system with this computer model of wolves and elk.
-(Here is a much scaled-down version of that model of wolves and elk in Scratch).
+Here is a version of that model of wolves and elk in Scratch.
 You can modify these models as you wish.
-These are predator-prey systems with grass added to make the ecosystem a little bit more realistic and interesting.
+These are predator-prey systems with grass added to make the ecosystem more realistic and interesting.